NBA Rumors: Celtics Could Acquire John Collins, Rajon Rondo & Harrison Barnes In Proposed 3-Way Blockbuster

 Despite holding the fourth-best record in the Eastern Conference, the Boston Celtics are still not considered as one of the heavy favorites to bring home the Larry O’Brien Trophy in the 2020-21 NBA season.
 In order to have a legitimate chance of taking down Eastern Conference powerhouse teams like the Milwaukee Bucks, Brooklyn Nets, and the Philadephia 76ers in a best-of-seven series, most people believe that the Celtics should strongly consider improving their supporting cast around Jayson Tatum and Jaylen Brown.

-In a recent article, Andrew Hughes of Fansided’s Hardwood Houdini came up with a blockbuster trade idea that would enable the Celtics to acquire three quality players before the 2021 trade deadline.
+In a recent article, Andrew Hughes of Fansided’s Hardwood Houdini came up with a blockbuster trade idea that would enable the Celtics to acquire three quality players before the March 25 deadline.
 The hypothetical three-team deal would involve the Sacramento Kings and the Atlanta Hawks.
-In the proposed trade scenario, the Celtics would get John Collins, Harrison Barnes, Rajon Rondo, and Solomon Hill, the Hawks would receive Buddy Hield, Romeo Langford, Grant Williams, two first-round picks, and two second-round picks, and the Kings would obtain Cam Reddish, Aaron Nesmith, Kevin Huerter, Kris Dunn, and a future first-rounder.
+In the proposed trade scenario, the Celtics would get John Collins, Harrison Barnes, Rajon Rondo, and Solomon Hill, the Hawks would receive Buddy Hield, Romeo Langford, Grant Williams, two first-round picks, and two second-rounder, and the Kings would obtain Cam Reddish, Aaron Nesmith, Kevin Huerter, Kris Dunn, and a future first-rounder.

 Though the potential deal would require them to sacrifice several young players and future draft assets, Hughes believes that bringing Collins, Barnes, and Rondo to Beantown would be worth it for the Celtics.